Homepage of Yoann Launay

 The last piece of the puzzle is about scaling.
 As I explained, there are everyday situations where we miss information and must consider all possible outcomes with probabilities.
 That classical uncertainty is due to a lack of information about the system.
 The worst type comes from a scale smaller than the scale of study.
 Searching for mathematics or general descriptions of; the shape of France, the grass and plants cycle, the evolution of your weight or bitcoins or of a molecule; all of those might require the consideration of what is happening at smaller scales; Normandie, worms as organic recyclers, measure noise, all individuals in a market, random collisions with other particles etc. Some of them can be modeled as random background noise with defined probabilities, it’s called stochastic modeling.

 Most of times, there is a scale at which you can stop zooming because it has a negligible influence compared to your desired precision.
-What if we were doing that just before zooming into Quantum Physics?
+What if we were doing that just before zooming into Quantum Physics to study cosmic inflation?

 You now have everything you need to understand my PhD.
 Because General Relativity and Quantum Physics are not compatible but exchanging phenomena, I want to study the propagation in time of the initial quantum fluctuations of inflation by treating it as a stochastic noise when it becomes classical and so compatible with General Relativity.
 If this works, that will allow me to predict the distribution of today’s types of matter in the universe, for instance the patterns of clusters and galaxies, but also to validate or rule out certain types of starts for the universe.